keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

                 if j and face[i][j-1]: pieces[-1] += connector(i, j-.5, size)
 ```

+The list called *pieces* now contains solidpython objects.

 ### Saving each face

-Solidpython provides a function called *scad_render_to_file*, which creates OpenSCAD code from our python definition.
-Combine this with a call to OpenSCAD's CLI and we have a function for saving pieces as STL files!
+Solidpython provides a function called *scad_render_to_file*, which creates OpenSCAD code from our solidpython objects.
+Combine this with a call to OpenSCAD's CLI and we have a function for saving pieces as STL files, directly from python!

 ```python
 def save(obj, name, stl=False):